m0lentum/molentum.github.io/content/blog/2024/stuff-i-liked-in-2024/index.md

 including the best pop chorus of the year in _Blood and Teeth_.

 And then a whole bunch more that I liked in no particular order.
-There are way too many to describe all of them, but I'll include subgenres to give an idea of what to expect.
+There are too many to describe all of them, but I'll include subgenres to give an idea of what to expect.

 - **Wintersun — Time II** (symphonic prog/melodeath)